 Most people attempt to exalt themselves into higher positions of leadership.
 Jesus breaks the paradigm by teaching that the humble wait to be exalted.
 Servants allow God to do the placement and timing.

 - When Jesus ate at a leading Pharisee’s house, he taught them a parable and illustrated that someone should not even desire to sit at the head table but instead seek out the lowliest place possible (Luke 14:8).

 - Nearing his death, Jesus even taught his disciples that no one should even aspire to an office of leadership (Matt 23:10).

 - Combating the Pharisees who thought that their efforts earned them special places of leadership in God’s eyes, Jesus actually opposed the very notion of a person desiring to be a leader based on one’s perceived qualifications (Matt.
 23:8).

 - Since Christians are to have one leader in the person of Christ (Matt 23:10), Christians are to maintain a humble perspective concerning their own positions.

 - Following this statement on leadership, Jesus then stated, “Whoever exalts himself shall be humbled; whoever humbles himself shall be exalted” (Matt 23:12).

 This leadership concept is shocking and completely countercultural to most potential leaders in current times.
 Jesus promised people that if they are able to shift the paradigm in their thinking and learn truly to humble themselves, God himself will exalt that person.
 Contrastingly, the person who attempts to exalt himself or herself, that person will be opposed by the Almighty God who has promised to humble them.

-A Christian is never to pursue an office of leadership since all leadership is granted by God and the opportunity is provided as a stewardship from God.
+A Christian shouldn’t have to pursue a platform of leadership since all leadership is ultimately granted by God and the opportunity is provided as a stewardship from God.